Best Hiking Beanie for All-Weather Adventurers

 Fabric: 100% Fleece ⸱ Gender: Male

-Under Armour’s ColdGear beanie is a toasty-warm, low-cost option that’s ideal for male adventurers.
+Under Armour’s ColdGear beanie is a toasty-warm affordable option, ideal for when you need some additional warmth.

 The ColdGear’s unique selling point is the ColdGear Infrared technology that Under Armour integrates into the design.
 This material uses a thermo-conductive inner coating that is soft and comfortable and, most importantly, absorbs your body heat, allowing you to retain it for longer.